butterflyx/BlinkSort/readme.md

 ## How to use:
 1. go to https://www.blinkist.com/de/nc/highlights
 2. choose "Hinzugefügt am" for sorting
-3. click and drag over the annotations per book, beginning with the title of the book
+3. click and drag over the annotations **per book**, beginning with the title of the book
 4. copy to clipboard `Strg+C`
 5. paste the content to an empty file and safe it relative to the script as *.txt file
 6. run script